instrumentisto/medea/mock/control-api/README.md

 ### `PUT /control-api/{room_id}`

-Apply given spec to the `Room`.
+Apply the given spec to the `Room`.

 ### `PUT /control-api/{room_id}/{element_id}`

-Apply given spec to the `Room` element.
+Apply the given spec to the `Room`'s element.

 ### `GET /callbacks`